alanng10/PeninsularMalaysia/Docue/a.md

 The do is same if Peninsular Malaysia Civil is part of larger region.

 Peninsular Malaysia Civil is Cenha.
+The word "Cenha" is Peninsular Malaysia Civil most general and most level word.

 The word "Cenha" first letter "C" refers to civil that is applicable to all.
 Second letter "e" refers to instance of network effect.